Gross national income: History and name change

 The modern concept of GNP, along with GDP, was first developed by Simon Kuznets for a 1934 U.S. Congress report.
 Countries like the US and the UK originally preferred GNP as a measure of economic activity while other like Norway preferred GDP.
-Overtime communication harmonize around GDP included in the US which switched in 1991.
+Over time economists settled on using GDP, the US switched to using GDP in 1991.

-GNP was defined in the 1953 SNA as :
+GNP was defined in the United Nations' 1953 System of National Accounts (SNA) as: